psu13/mutable-hakyll/posts/sept-shorts.md

 and it's great.
 If I get my ride in today I'll make 600 miles in one summer for only the second time in the last 10 years.
 Good times.

-I also got some wierd new bike shorts with pockets in them.
+I also got some weird new bike shorts with pockets in them.
 I wonder why it took like 50 years of bike shorts for someone to finally try this.
 They are great.

 Here is the bike in its peak natural habitat on a local road that has just been